torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 https://www.zen-cart.com/showthread.php?180447-Multiple-Products-(Copy-Move-Delete)

 -----------------------------
-2019 12 Current Status: being used on php 7.3.11 with Zen Cart 1.5.6
+2019 12 Current Status: being used on php 7.3.11 with Zen Cart 1.5.7
-copy as link: tested and working copy as duplicate: not working for multiple product duplication, specials, featured
+copy as link: tested and working copy as duplicate: tested and working
 move: not tested
 delete optiones: not tested